Putin Warns Russia Has Not Reached Peak Of Virus Infections - UrduPoint

 With the number of cases rising by several thousand daily, Putin extended a non-working period across the country until May 11, telling officials to plan for a gradual lifting of quarantines after that.

-"We have managed to slow the spread of the epidemic...
-The daily number of new detected cases of the disease has stabilised," Putin said during a televised video-conference with regional officials.
+"We have managed to slow the spread of the epidemic... the daily number of new detected cases of the disease has estabilised," Putin said during a televised videoconference with regional officials.

 He also ordered officials to develop a new "package of urgent measures to support the economy".